|Country:||United States of America (USA)|

 Simcoe hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Simcoe Hops
+Origin and Geneology of the Simcoe Hop

 The Simcoe hop was developed by Yakima Chief Hops in 2000 via open pollination.